ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 Suppose the HNA and the DM are using a single IP address and let designate by XX.
 YYYY and ZZZZ the various ports involved in the communications.

-The Control Channel is between the HNA working as a client using port number YYYY (a high range port) toward a service provided by the DM at port number XX (well-known port such as 853 for DoT).
+The Control Channel is between the HNA working as a client using port number YYYY (a high range port) toward a service provided by the DM at port 853, when using DoT.

-On the other hand, the Synchronization Channel is set between the DM working as a client using port ZZZZ (another high range port) toward a service provided  by the HNA at port XX.
+On the other hand, the Synchronization Channel is set between the DM working as a client using port ZZZZ (another high range port) toward a service provided  by the HNA at port 853.

 As a result, even though the same pair of IP addresses may be involved the Control Channel and the Synchronization Channel are always distinct channels.

 Uploading and dynamically updating the zone file on the DM can be seen as zone provisioning between the HNA (Hidden Primary) and the DM (Secondary Server).
-This is handled via AXFR + DNS UPDATE.
+This is handled using the normal zone transfer mechanism involving AXFR/IXFR.

+Part of this zone update process involves the owner of the zone (the hidden primary, the HNA) sending a DNS Notify to the secondaries.
+In this situation the only destination that is known by the HNA is the DM's Control Channel, and so DNS updates are to sent over the Control Channel, secured by TLS.
+DNS Notifies are not critical: they always cause the DM to use the Synchronization channel to do an SOA Query to detect any updates, and if there are some, then to transfer the zone.

 This specification standardizes the use of a primary / secondary mechanism {{!RFC1996}} rather than an extended series of DNS update messages.
 The primary / secondary mechanism was selected as it scales better and avoids DoS attacks.